offthedial/site/.github/old/README.md

-# off the dial site
+# Off the Dial Site
-> The website for everything Off the Dial!
+> The central website for Off the Dial.

 ![Stars][stars-shield]
 # <!-- ![Banner](banner.png) -->

-A website that allows players to sign up to tournaments using their discord account, read rules, blog posts, and more.
-- Saves user's signup information and autofills them each season.
-- Converting markdown files to blog posts for staff to post updates.
+The website for everything Off the Dial!
+- Logging in with Discord.
+- Embedded signup.
+- Blog.

-## usage
+## Usage
-The website can be found at [`otd.ink`](https://otd.ink).
+The live version of the website can be found at [`otd.ink`](https://otd.ink).

-## local setup
+## Contributing
+1. Fork the repository and clone it.
+2. Create a new branch to submit your pull request from.

+### Creating a new branch
+All branch names should be in `kebab-case` (lowercase, words seperated by dashes).
+- If you are creating a post, format your branch like this: `posts/<post-slug>`.
+- If you are creating a feature, format your branch like this: `feature/<name-of-feature>`.

+You should not touch the `master` or `gh-pages` branches.

+### Running locally
 1. Navigate into your new site’s directory and start it up.

    ```shell